unremarkablegames/unremarkablegames.github.io/games/voidstone/voidstone_gdd.md

 The Fall of Dorgen-Vault is remembered in the songs of survivors as the Night of Unmaking.
 The things that crawled from the deep places bore the shapes of men and women, but their movements were those of spiders, their hungers those of the void.
 Friend turned on friend.
 Parents devoured children.
 The city that had stood for eight centuries fell in eight hours, and when the sun rose, only monsters walked its halls.

-For thirty years, the ruins have festered like an untended wound - but posed no threat.
+For thirty years, the ruins have festered like an untended wound—but posed no threat.
 Yet now, the corruption spreads.
 War bands march from the mountain's gates with purpose and discipline.
 Villages burn.
 Travelers vanish.
 And those who escape speak of a darkness gathering beneath the stone, of something vast and patient preparing to emerge.

 King Aldemar, of the Ardent Line, has sent forth a call.
 He seeks an Awakened of uncommon power, one who can descend into the mountain's depths and face whatever horror commands the fallen city.
 To guide this champion he calls upon Thalior, a Guardian who remembers when the world was young, who stood witness when Oranthel pronounced his judgment.